DianeD/uno/README.md

 using Newtonsoft.Json;
    ```

 1. Replace the **Subscription** class with the following code.
-This also includes a view model wrapper to display in the UI.
+This code also includes a view model to display subscription properties in the UI.

    ```c#
   // A webhooks subscription.